Life-Long Music Literacy for Your Child

 FREE First Piano Lesson

 To help you get started, I am happy to offer you a FREE first piano lesson with me.
-This half-hour piano lesson will give us a chance to meet each other and for me to find out what your personal musical goals are.
+This half-hour piano lesson will give us a chance to meet and for me to decide with you if your child is ready for lessons.
 You can sign up for your free piano lesson here.

-After your first free piano lesson, I also offer a special $5.00 discount on your next four piano lessons as we both continue to get to know each other and you find out what studying piano with me is all about.
+After your first free piano lesson, I also offer a special $5.00 discount on each of the next four piano lessons as we continue to get to know each other and you find out what studying piano with me is all about.

 If you would like additional information or if you have any questions about your young child taking piano lessons, please don’t hesitate to call/text me: